Ridge Debates

 Framework:

 I feel framework should be argued in almost any debate as I will not do work for a team.
 Unless the debate is policy aff v da+cp then you should probably be reading framework.
 I default to utilitarianism and will view myself as a policy maker unless told otherwise.
 This is not to say I lean toward these arguments (in fact I think util is weak and policy maker framing is weaker than that) but unless I explicitly hear "interpretation", "role of the judge", or "role of the ballot," I have to default to something.
 Now here I would like to note that Theory, Topicality, and Framework all interact with each other and you as the debater should see these interactions and use them to win.
-Please view these flows wholistically.
+Please view these flows holistically.

 I am comfortable voting on these as I believe every judge is but I beg you (unless it's a politics debate) please do not just read more cards but explain why you're authors disprove thier's.
 Not much else to say here besides impact calc please.